gibbok/notes-next-js/README.md

 Ther are two forms of pre-rendering:
 - Static Generation: pre-rendering method were HTML is generated at build time
-- Server-side Rendering: pre-rendering method were HTML is generated on each request
+- Server-side Rendering: pre-rendering method were HTML is generated on each request (default mode in dev mode)

 ## Others